hyeong01/Portfolio/README.md

 [How to Use](https://github.com/whoareyouwhoami/KickHelpers.com) <br>
 [How to Use (Video)](https://www.youtube.com/watch?v=Ip4ZgvXLvSI)

-Using Data from Kickstaters, provided the success probability and consulting service
+A web service that provided the success probability of a crowdfunding project and consulting service
+- Used data from Kickstaters
-- Implemented and trained NLP model and statistical machine learning models
+- Adopted a NLP model and statistical machine learning models
 - Worked with a clear distinction of roles with backend engineer, modeling engineer, a frontend engineer
 - Pratical use of SQL
 ##